cosimograssi95/Plugins/RetrieveMultipleOverride/README.md

 <img width="1701" height="574" alt="image" src="https://github.com/user-attachments/assets/6cf55931-8201-4bef-be3c-88283656b352" />

-Given an entity, the Plugin:
+When a RetrieveMultiple message is triggered on an entity, this Plugin:

-1. Intercept the RetrieveMultiple message.
+1. Intercepts the RetrieveMultiple request.
-2. Detect if it is called within a subgrid and retrieves the parent entity guid of the form.
+2. Detects if the request originates from within a subgrid and retrieves the parent entity’s GUID from the form context.
-3. Replace the link entity with your custom filter.
+3. Replaces the default link-entity filter with your custom filter logic to return the desired related or similar records.

 ---